Drake's Cakes: 1930s and 1940s

 Newman E. Drake, the founder of the business, died March 18, 1930, at 69 years old. one month after its founder's death his wife Elizabeth Drake and their son Arthur Drake took over to continue running the business, in April 1930.

 In December 1930, Drake's Coffee Cakes, still one of the top-selling products, came on the scene in newspaper advertisements that mentioned a radio broadcast that offered to share the recipe.
 The advertisement is another example of Drake's forward stance promoting product quality.
 The ad is assumed to be the introduction of coffee cakes because the product is not listed in previous advertisements, even as late as 1929, that provide a listing of cake products.

 On August 28, 1933, Drake Bakeries Incorporated is established at 2224 N. Marshall Street in Philadelphia.
 In 1941, in addition to the aforementioned Brooklyn, Boston, Irvington, NJ, and Providence, bakeries, the Philadelphia branch is noted as well as two distribution points in the Bronx and Jamaica (Queens) in an article.
 Photographs of delivery vehicles for the Philadelphia branch exist, but very little other information has been found regarding this bakery.
 By the mid-1950s, an order ticket showing the various Drake's bakeries does not include a Philadelphia bakery.

 Drake's participated in the 1939 New York World's Fair (in Queens) with Drake's cake stand providing cake to attendees.
+They produced a miniature version of the Big Duck structure built in Long Island, under the condition that it was to be destroyed following the fair.

 During World War II, Drake's production was limited due to rationing of sugar and shortening.
 Ralph Ward, president of the Drake Bakeries, Incorporated, was the president of the American Bakers Association (American Institute of Baking) in the 1942–1944 term and chairman of the War Advisory Committee of the American Bakers Association.

 By the end of 1949, Drake Bakeries had a bakery at 21 – 30 44th Avenue in Long Island City, NY (Queens).